Pekka Buttler, March 2020

 The Exakta (sometimes spelled Exacta, often abbreviated EXA) mount were used by the eponymous range of cameras manufactured by Ihagee, and also adopted as one of the lens mounts used by famed Japanese camera manufacturer Topcon.
 While not all the lenses are exceptional, singularly high-quality lenses for the Exakta mount were manufactured both by Topcon as well as other well-known German players (Carl Zeiss Jena, Meyer-Optik, Schneider) and others.

 Leica, while best known for its rangefinder cameras, also made film SLR’s for SLR-type cameras for almost half a century, using the Leica R bayonet mount.
-Leica R lenses are not a budget option, and also not in excessive supply, but are nevertheless highly interesting due to a combination of generally very high optical quality, and a Flange Focal Distance, which not only allows smooth adaptation on mirrorless cameras, but also many SLR-cameras (digital and film).
+Leica R lenses are not a budget option, and also not in excessive supply, but are nevertheless highly interesting due to a combination of generally very high optical quality, and a Flange Focal Distance, that not only allows smooth adaptation on mirrorless cameras, but also many SLR-cameras (digital and film).
 Note!
 As typical for many long-lived lens mounts, the mount progressed somewhat during its lifetime, leading to that within-system compatibility is not universal.

 Alike many Japanese camera companies, also Nikon started by making rangefinder cameras.
 Holding with the spirit of the era, Nikon’s rangefinder mount (generally referred to as Nikon S) was a copy of the Contax RF mount, but with some subtle differences which led to incompatibilities with some lenses.
 Just as with the Contax RF mount, the Nikon S mount is interesting due to the existence of some exceptionally fine lenses.